The Pyramids of Egypt

 of the times of old, men who mark fields as they pass with their own

-written by Moyle Sherer, 1824.
+by Moyle Sherer, 1824.

 The Great Pyramid of Cheops (Left)